gbengafagbola/data-structures-and-algorithms-go/1.0.array-hashing/6.3.longest-peak/readme.md

-Here's a `README.md` for your Go package that implements three different approaches to solving the **Longest Peak** problem:

----

 # LongestPeak in Go

 This Go module provides multiple implementations for solving the **Longest Peak** problem, where a **peak** is defined as a contiguous sequence of strictly increasing integers followed by strictly decreasing integers, with a minimum length of 3.